contextprotocol/sdk/README.md

 const ctx = new Context({ apiKey: "your_api_key_here" }); // Replace with your API key
 ```

-Fetch details of a specific domain or the default domain associated with your API key:
+Fetch details about your domain or document, and easily create new Documents:

 ```typescript
 // Fetch your domain